cindyvandooren/Spacebook/README.md

 [Details][phase-six]

 ### Bonus Features (TBD)
+- [ ] Custom styling for the cloudinary widget
 - [ ] Unfriend functionality
 - [ ] Use markdown in creation of posts
 - [ ] Being able to make comments